Long term effects of OTC pain pills

 - Drinking alcohol

 - Taking other pain relievers or cold medications

 - Taking prescription blood thinner medications

 Kidney problems, including kidney cancer, renal failure, renal papillary necrosis, and renal toxicity are also possible.
 The following factors may increase risk for renal problems while taking naproxen sodium:

 In addition, NSAIDs (such as naproxen sodium) may lead to an increased risk of serious cardiovascular thrombotic events, including heart attack and stroke.
 This risk may increase with duration of use.
 Patients with preexisting cardiovascular disease (CVD) and patients at higher risk of developing CVD may be more likely to experience these harmful side effects.

 Chronic pain can result from a wide variety of conditions, from depression to physical injury.
 It may be useful to consider the root cause of your pain.
 Do you have any inkling as to where it comes from?
 When did you first notice the pain?
 Does anything besides naproxen sodium help relieve the pain (such as eating or avoiding certain foods, exercising, or practicing relaxation techniques)?

 If you haven't already, it is a good idea to visit a health care provider.
 S/he may be able to help you search for the causes of and best treatment for your pain.
-Columbia students can contact Medical Services (call x4-2284 or log-in through Open Communicator) to make an appointment.
+Columbia students can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.
 Outside of Columbia, a good starting point is to speak with your primary care provider.
 And of course, if your pain ever becomes severe, it is wise to visit your nearest emergency room or urgent care facility.

 Please do take the next step to address the source of your pain and your medication regimen.
 A health care provider may in fact determine that your painkiller use is appropriate, however s/he may also have ideas about more effective treatment that address the underlying causes of your pain.